 As the cannabis industry continues to expand, it’s likely you’ll start to see more loan files where the applicant’s main source of income is from some sort of legal cannabis operation.
 Understanding your business’ stance on underwriting loans with cannabis income, as well as the stance of your partners like the mortgage insurance provider, can help you underwrite these files with minimal back and forth.
 Understand your investor’s acceptance of cannabis income, too.

-Genworth excels in staying current with the many changes that we as an industry face on a constant basis.
-If you have any questions regarding underwriting loans with cannabis income, or other interesting scenarios, please reach out to your Genworth Regional Underwriting team to discuss them.
+Enact excels in staying current with the many changes that we as an industry face on a constant basis.
+If you have any questions regarding underwriting loans with cannabis income, or other interesting scenarios, please reach out to your Enact Regional Underwriting team to discuss them.

 Leave a comment below with any topic requests we can answer in the Ask an RU series!

-Natalie Stokes is a Regional Underwriting Manager for Genworth, with over 22 years of underwriting experience.
+Natalie Stokes is a Regional Underwriting Manager for Enact, with over 22 years of underwriting experience.